Welcome to the life of luxurious convenience. I present to you… Google Home.

 While many are jumping on the Google Home band wagon, it’s best to know how it works before allowing artificial intelligence (AI) into your home… Sounds scary, right?
 Well, Google Home is powered by Google Assistant which is a voice-enabled AI software that bundles machine learning, the Google Knowledge Graph, and voice recognition.
 In the growing world of voice-controlled smart speakers, Google Home is a Wi-Fi speaker, digital assistant, and smart-home controller.
 It brings Google search and voice-control expertise to the forefront so that you can just “Google It” without lifting a finger.

-The Information Volt
+The Information Vault

 (What is happening with our data?
 Is Google Home always listening?)

 Google Home doesn’t record your conversations, but it listens… Essentially, Google Home listens for a few seconds in snippets for the hotword “OK Google”.
 Google Home will only process your convo after the hotword is detected.
 If the hotword is not heard, the audio snippet is trashed.

 Further to this, Google Home requires a high level of access to your apps and accounts in order to give personalised responses.
 The types of digital information that can be created, collected, exchanged or reused include information from your search history, social connections, interests, purchase history, location, calendars and contact sources.
 This may sound extremely shady to some people and because of this, Google is suffering with significant challenges around privacy concerns.